ognjencetkovic/node-api/README.md

-The Imprimo API is the backend framework to manage the REST API endpoints, controllers, business services and database models so that a client app can be authenticated/authorized to gain access to the resources that are compliant to a certain set of access rules.
+The Node API is the backend framework to manage the REST API endpoints, controllers, business services and database models so that a client app can be authenticated/authorized to gain access to the resources that are compliant to a certain set of access rules.

 # Setup